Ways to help with depression…

-By suggesting solutions while she was speaking, felt to her like a total lack of respect for what she had to say.
+Suggesting solutions while she was speaking, felt to her like a total lack of respect for what she had to say.
 In other words, if I talked halfway through whilst she spoke, I ignored her.
 So, my interruptions meant I wasn’t there for her.

 Best ways to help:

-You might feel like the best way to help the person is to find treatment in your area, such as a support group or talk to other people who battle with anxiety and depression individually.
+You might feel like the best way to help the person is to find treatment in your area, such as a support group, or talk to other people who battle with anxiety and depression individually.
 This way you can find out what works.

 Often the best thing you can do for your partner simply shows up.
 I did that.
 I went with my wife to a group where people talk about their experiences.
 It was very interesting plus I contributed some of my thoughts to the group.